stevefatz95/acc-int-ml-nowcasting-thailand-gdp/README.md

 4. Evaluation: Assess model performance and interpretability; generate figures and tables.
 5. Run the notebooks sequentially to reproduce the analysis and results.

+### Data Acquisition API Key

+The data acquisition notebook (`data-collection-thai-gdp-nowcasting.ipynb`) requires an API key from the Bank of Thailand (BOT) to access the official API.

+### How to get the API key:

+1. Navigate to the official BOT API Portal: https://apiportal.bot.or.th/bot/public/
+2. Register for an account and subscribe to the "BOT Public API" product.
+3. Generate your API key.

+### how to use the API key in the notebook:

+Simply insert your actual API key directly into the code where the placeholder text is located within the headers dictionary.

 ---

 ## Citation